 First things first, let's clear up exactly what models are out there.
 Initially, of course, we had the original Apple Watch, released back in April 2015, though this and the slightly improved Apple Watch Series 1 are no longer sold by Apple (and won't work with watchOS 5).
 Instead, the new entry level is the Apple Watch Series 1.
 Since Apple decided to make some improvements under the hood, these are actually classed as two different devices.

 Why buy it?

 If you're not into sports, then the Apple Watch Series 1 is the best buy for you.
 By shedding GPS, LTE and waterproofing some will argue that the Apple Watch's best features are missing, but if you don't like getting sweaty and just want a good looking smartwatch, it's a great buy.
-But for how much longer it remains on sale is unknown, as there's a chance its confined to the smartwatch graveyard with the arrival of the next generation.
+But how much longer it will remain on sale is unknown, as there's a chance it will be confined to the smartwatch graveyard with the arrival of the next generation.

 The Apple Watch Series 2 represented the first serious jump taken by the smartwatch.
 Released in September 2016, it marked Apple's first major push into fitness, thanks to the addition of GPS ‚Äď meaning users could exercise outdoors without taking their phone with them.
 Waterproofing also resulted in the Watch being ready to open up to swimmers, and improved processing power provided a zippier experience around the OS.

 Why buy it?

 The Apple Watch Series 2 is still a very capable smartwatch, and able to run the latest software, watchOS 5.
 The key things it's missing are LTE support and the new W2 processor, which does offer significant battery life improvements.
 However, for many, LTE just isn't worth the outlay, and the Series 2 still offers battery life of nearly two days.
 Since this package sits very close to the non-LTE model of the Series 3, it actually isn't sold by Apple for some time.
 However, like the Series 1, you can still pick it up from Amazon and other online outlets.

 $229 | Amazon